midnite81/alphacon/usage-laravel.md

 }
 ```

-Then you can either pass it to ITranslate using the setDictionary method or alternatively
+Then you can either pass it to ITranslator using the setDictionary method or alternatively
 you could extend the AlphaconService provider and bind as follows;

 ```php